-Western Australia: Australian Farmland Values 2017
+Western Australia: Australian Farmland Values

 About the report

-Western Australian farmland values decrease in 2017
+Western Australian farmland values increased slightly in 2018

 Visit the Australian Farmland Values page to view the national report.